 This process, on the other hand, doesn’t fully replicate the diamond creation process that occurs below the earth.
 It begins with a natural diamond seed but then uses graphite and a molten metal influx as part of its diamond creation process.
 As a result of the metal influx, HPHT diamonds have metal impurities and are not 100% carbon composed.
 As a result, unlike CVD diamonds, they are not the purest diamonds and do not receive a classification of Type IIA by the diamond grading labs.

-This technology is currently predominantly found developed in China.
+This technology is currently predominantly found and developed in China.

 CVD vs HPHT diamonds: Which is better?